 You should know by now that the only person dressed in white at a wedding should be the Bride.
-Still, there always seems to be at least a couple of people who don't know this or who don't care.
+Still, there always seems to be at least a couple of people who don't know this convention or who don't care.
 They show up in white dresses and white suits.
-Then they get very angry at all of the people frowning at them.
+Then they get angry at all of the people frowning at them.

 The only thing you can really do in this situation is to smile and bear it as gracefully as possible.
 Flying into an "It's my day, you can't wear that!" rage just looks tacky.
 Besides, do you really expect them to go all the way home and change?
 So instead of getting irritated, just smile.
 People will remember your graciousness and think more fondly of you for it.